-Robert Turner is buried in Cypress Lawn Cemetery in Colma, California.
-Section D, Lot 141.
+Robert Turner is Buried in Cypress Lawn Cemetery

 The location of the monument is in the East Side Gardens within section “D”, easily accessible by car.
 After turning into the East Campus on Cypress Ave, head straight after passing through the archway.
 In about 250 feet, make a left into section “D”.
 The location of the gravesite is marked on the map below along with others you might consider visiting.